joinpursuit/Pursuit-Core-iOS/lessons/variables-and-logic/full-lesson.md

 * let emotion: String = ":)"
 * let grade: Char = "a"

-###What data type would be the best to use for recording how munch money is in a bank account?
+###What data type would be the best to use for recording how many hours an employee worked?
+Assume that employees get paid for each half-hour increment of work.
 * Int
 * Double
 * String